exteraGram

 Plugin Settings

-Learn how to create a settings screen for your plugin.
+Learn how to build settings pages, sub-pages, and custom setting items for your plugin.

 General Example